polyaxon/polyaxon/site/docs/setup/platform/community-edition.md

 ## Enable agent services

-Polyaxon Community Edition manages the operator and the streams in a single deployment, and they must be enabled:
+Polyaxon Community Edition manages the operator and the streams in a single deployment, and they must be enabled, please do not disable these services:

+> **Note**: This is the default configuration of the chart, you do not need to add this to your deployment config file.

 ```yaml
 operator: